Skip to content

 Step 2Go to Passwords

-On the Settings page, look for Autofill on the left side.
-Click it.
-Then click the Passwords tile.
+On the Google Chrome Settings page, locate the Autofill section on the left side.
+Click the Autofill section.
+Then click the Passwords tile to view and manage your saved login information for websites.

 Export passwords option in Google Chrome